Skip to content

 Configuration

-Dead Simple Search is configured entirely through environment variables.
-This means you don't need to edit any configuration files — you set values in your shell or your deployment platform, and the application reads them when it starts.
+Dead Simple Search is configured through environment variables.
+Set them in your shell, your service manager or your hosting platform, and the application reads them at startup.

 Variable Default Description